 In 2019, fifty-seven scientists and crew set out onboard the Nathaniel B. Palmer.
 Their destination: Thwaites Glacier.
 Their goal: to learn as much as possible about this mysterious place, never before visited by humans, and believed to be both rapidly deteriorating and capable of making a catastrophic impact on global sea-level rise.

-In 2019, Rush joined fifty-seven scientists and crew onboard a research icebreaker for months.
-The destination: Thwaites Glacier.
-The goal: to learn as much as possible about this mysterious place, never before visited by humans, and believed to be both rapidly deteriorating and capable of making a catastrophic impact on global sea-level rise this century.
-In The Quickening, Rush documents their voyage, offering the sublime—seeing an iceberg for the first time; the staggering waves of the Drake Passage, the torqued, unfamiliar contours of Thwaites—alongside the workaday moments of this groundbreaking expedition.
+In The Quickening, Elizabeth Rush documents their voyage, offering the sublime—seeing an iceberg for the first time; the staggering waves of the Drake Passage; the torqued, unfamiliar contours of Thwaites—alongside the workaday moments of this groundbreaking expedition.
 A ping-pong tournament at sea.
 Long hours in the lab.
 All the effort that goes into caring for and protecting human life in a place that is inhospitable to it.
 Along the way, she takes readers on a personal journey around a more intimate question: What does it mean to bring a child into the world at this time of radical change?